-- iii.
+- i.
+Many schools have found benefit in using more primary sources than textbooks in the secondary. - ii.
+Children's literature used in the classroom represents the classical canon for children. - iii.
 The secondary school has students read a significant portion of the Western canon of works in translations as close to the original as practical. - iv.
 Socratic and ethical discourse are evident in the treatment of great texts. - v.
 The school's definition of the "Western Canon" is based in some accepted tradition (Harvard Classics, The Great Books of the Western World, generally accepted tradition, etc.)